Let’s each do our part to keep this community healthy.

 - All participants, when applying online, should confirm that they are vaccinated.

-- All participants will be asked to show proof of full vaccination (vaccination card or photo of vaccination card and photo ID) when they come to registration, as well as proof of a negative COVID-19 PCR test taken within the previous 72 hours.
+- All participants will be asked to show proof of full vaccination (vaccination card or photo of vaccination card and photo ID) when they register.

 - All staff and participants in the building may be required to wear a mask at all times.
 Masks must be worn so that they fully cover your nose and chin.